 I am a graduate student and occasional part-time lecturer in the College of Engineering and Mathematical Sciences at the University of Vermont, studying computer science, complex systems, and mathematics.
-I am currently pursuing a degree in Computer Science, and the Certificate of Graduate Study in Complex Systems (at the Vermont Complex Systems Center).
-My interests include algorithms, graph theory, complex networks, combinatorial theory, and theory of computation -- which is too much for one person!
+I am currently pursuing a degree in computer science under the supervision of Prof A. Ling and Prof M. "Puck" Rombach.
+My interests include complex networks, combinatorial theory, algorithms, graph theory, and theory of computation -- which is too much for one person!

 - research assistant in bioinformatics (RNA folding), under Prof H. Jabbari (2019)

 - research assistant in network science, under Prof M. "Puck" Rombach (2019)

 - teaching assistant for

 With regard to the practice of software development, you will find me a vocal proponent of test-driven development, reading documentation, and being very nosy about library source code.